Want to reduce your plastic waste but don’t know where to start?

 A child is not bothered where the lego comes from so long as there is lego to play with.

 In this way, they avoid the bringing of new plastics into this world and the associated resource costs that go with them.
 Personally, I am not quite there yet but I have dropped considerably in buying new plastic items.

-To avoid using or buying plastic at the store you will need to come prepared so just think of this as your shopping first aid kit.
+To avoid using or buying plastic at the store, you will need to come prepared, so think of this as your shopping first aid kit.